Random Access to Grammar Compressed Strings: Interval-Biased Search Trees

 \subsection{Final Tuning}

-Our data structure so far requires $O(\log \frac \N x)$ time to answer a predecessor($p$) query where $x =$ successor($p$) -- predecessor($p$).
-We have seen that using this data structure for each heavy path suffix of $\mathcal{S}$ can reduce the random access time to $O(\log N)$.
-However, this is currently at the cost of $O(n^2)$ preprocessing time and space.
-In the next section, we reduce the preprocessing to linear.
-This will be achieved by utilizing the overlaps between the domains of these $n$ data structures.

-For that, we actually need one last important property\footnote{In fact, there exist linear-time-constructable predecessor data structures with query complexity only $O(\log \log \frac \N x)$ ~\cite{MihaiPrivate}.
-They are more complicated than our tree, but more importantly, their query time cannot handle $\N$ reducing to $\N -l_k$. } from the interval-biased search tree.
+We need one last important property of the interval-biased search tree\footnote{In fact, there exist linear-time-constructable predecessor data structures with query complexity only $O(\log \log \frac \N x)$ ~\cite{MihaiPrivate}.
+They are more complicated than our tree, but more importantly, their query time cannot handle $\N$ reducing to $\N -l_k$. }.
 Suppose that right before doing a predecessor($p$) query we know that $p>l_k$ for some $k$.
-We can make sure that the query time is reduced to $O(\log \frac {\N -l_k} x)$.
-To achieve this, in a single traversal of the tree, we compute for each node its lowest common ancestor with the node $[l_{\n},l_{\n+1}]$.
+We can reduce the query time to $O(\log \frac {\N -l_k} x)$ by computing for each node its lowest common ancestor with the node $[l_{\n},l_{\n+1}]$, in a single traversal of the tree.
 Then, when searching for $p$, we can start the search in the lowest common ancestor of $[l_k,l_{k+1}]$ and $[l_{\n},l_{\n+1}]$ in the interval-biased search tree.